 i.
 Any special requirements for air, coach, ferry or cruise ship travel so these are passed on to our suppliers;

 ii.
-That we are aware whether your mobility may be limited or that you may need assistance on any part of the tour;
+That we are aware whether your mobility may be limited and therefore whether the holiday is suitable for you or not;

 iii.
 Whether you are taking medication and might require medical attention during your holiday;

 iv.
 Whether there might be any pre-existing medical conditions either physical or mental health that should be disclosed to your insurer (or to the insurer recommended by ourselves) and which could result in your insurance being invalidated.
 We can recommend a special travel insurance policy for those with existing medical conditions and would recommend that this or a similar policy be purchased prior to travel.